abelvangennep/programmeer-theorie/Heel-Nederland/README.md

 ## Structure

 We seperated our code in different folders.
-In the folder code you have four folders for algorithms, classees, heuristics and visualization.
-In the folder Data are all input csv files with the connections and coordinates.
+In the folder code you have four folders for algorithms, classes, heuristics and visualization.
+In the algorithm folder you can find the different algorithms we used.
+We have a complete random solution and simulated annealing.
+Both can be used with or without heuristics, which you can find in the heuristics folder.
+In the folder data contains all input csv files with the connections and coordinates.
 Outputfiles contains the highscores and the trains that belong to that score.

+ We made a user interface so the user can choose North-/South-Holland or Holland, which algorithms and if heuristics should be used.
+And the user can choose if a station should be omitted or different connections should be made (advanced part).

 ## Usage
 ```bash